miraslavats/SVD-based-rec-system-music-artists/README.md

 In this file, I will talk about the following:

 1. Types of recommendation systems;
-2. What is SVD?;
+   a.
+What is SVD?;
-3. How is SVD matrix decomposition used in recommendation systems;
+2. How is SVD matrix decomposition used in recommendation systems;
-4. Explanation of my coding implementation;
+3. Explanation of my coding implementation;

 ## Types of recommendation systems
 1. Content-based recommendation systems: